idoirani/shock_cooling/README.md

 If you encounter errors at this point, make sure you have the correct paths and consider moving from relative to absolute paths.

-Then run the script fit_SC.py, e.g., from the SNeSCOPE directory:
+Then run the script fit_SC.py, e.g., from the SNeSCOPE directory (for a unix based system):
 ```
 python ./scripts/fit_SC.py --path_params ./tests/params_2020jfo.py
 ```